RNAIR625/GEE/readme.md

-# GEE Application with Oracle Integration
+# GEE Forge with Oracle Integration

 This application provides a management interface for field classes, fields, tables, and environments with Oracle database integration.